-Our Sponsor is a Grand Rapids, Michigan based commercial real estate finance company specializing in the acquisition, processing, underwriting, operational management and servicing of commercial real estate debt instruments.
-Its senior management includes partners who retain licenses in mortgage lending, real estate brokerage and the securities industry.
-Combined, this incorporates over 50 years of experience in commercial loan originations and analyses, regulatory compliance and real estate portfolio management.
-Our Sponsor has significant experience in the marketing and origination of project transactions in which to properly and efficiently evaluate suitable investments for our Company.
+Our Sponsor is a Grand Rapids, Michigan based commercial real estate finance company specializing in the acquisition, origination, processing, underwriting, operational management, and servicing of commercial real estate debt instruments.
+Combined, principals of our Sponsor principals of our Sponsor have over 130 years of cumulative commercial real estate lending, management and workout experience, with in excess of \$30B of funded.
+Our Sponsor has significant experience in the marketing and origination of real estate debt financing in which to properly and efficiently evaluate suitable investments for our Company.